friedbrice/friedbrice.github.io/_posts/2017-12-31-three-models-of-exception-handling.md

 Of course, we still need to return an appropriate HTTP response even when we cannot complete all of those tasks.
 The current prototype returns a response only when all the right conditions are met, and halts otherwise.

-Here is the project spec, complete with nine canned responses that cover the various things that might go wrong.
+Here's the project spec, complete with nine canned responses that cover the various things that might go wrong.
 Take a moment to read over the canned responses to get an idea of the kinds of failures we have to handle:

 {% highlight scala %}
 object Spec {